unterdacker/assessly/README.md

 - AVRA is designed for EU-oriented security workflows and NIS2-aligned assessments.
 - Use production-grade secrets management for API keys and cron secrets.
 - For production, prefer managed EU-region databases and hardened deployment settings.
+- Set `AUDIT_SIGNING_SECRET` in production to a high-entropy random string (min.
+32 bytes).
+This key signs the forensic bundle HMAC.
+Without it, bundles fall back to `dev-secret` and must not be used as legal evidence.
+- The audit log is append-only by design.
+No application-level delete or update path exists for `AuditLog` rows.
+Enforce this at the database level with a restrictive role that has `INSERT`/`SELECT` only on the `AuditLog` table.
+- IP truncation and user-ID pseudonymization are applied automatically by `lib/audit-sanitize.ts`.
+Do not bypass these helpers when writing custom log calls.
+- The forensic bundle endpoint (`GET /api/audit-logs/forensic-bundle`) is restricted to the `ADMIN` role and is company-scoped.
+It must sit behind your network perimeter or an API gateway in production.

 ### Troubleshooting